-We offer several hybrid (online and in-person) courses for students who want to begin their studies prior to arriving at the UW School of Law.
-We offer Constitutional Law: Structures of Government and Professional Responsibility as online courses taken wherever the student happens to be, followed by in-person classes when the student arrives at UW.
+For students who want to begin their studies prior to arriving at UW School of Law, we offer Constitutional Law I: Constitutional Structures of Government as an online course taken wherever the student happens to be.
 We are currently developing additional course offerings for the future.

 We offer a combination of bar-required courses with specific LL.M. professors.
-Our academic support advisor assists our faculty members in integrating bar-oriented exercises and practice questions in these substantive courses.
-Our comprehensive portfolio of bar-required courses allows students to meet the requirements necessary to take the Washington and New York state bar exams.
+Our faculty members integrate bar-oriented exercises and practice questions in these substantive courses.
+Our comprehensive portfolio of bar-required courses allows students to meet the requirements necessary to take the Washington, New York and California state bar exams.

 Our LL.M. students and graduates provide each other a strong network of support while studying for the bar exam.
 The students have created an active social media presence, mentorship opportunities and social gatherings to help each other.
 We also host an annual panel of graduates who have passed the bar to share their successful bar strategies.